-Today we turn our attention to you - our first responders, healthcare workers and all of our fellow citizens who have been affected by isolation, fear and loss associated with Coronavirus.
+Today we turn our attention to you - our fellow citizens who have been affected by isolation, fear and loss associated with the pain of a mounting pandemic that has caused over 200,000 deaths, and the devastating impacts related to social injustice and unrest in our society.
 You Are Not Alone – We’re All in This Together.

 We invite you to check back often and explore this resource page that we’ve created to assist you.
 As survivors of military death, we are no strangers to isolation, fear and loss; we have many lessons learned and tools for coping.
 We have the advice of experts from our Advisory Board that we will share with you and other resources we’ve discovered over nearly three decades.

 We draw strength from others and mutually lift one another up.
 The military taught us that to survive we have to get comfortable embracing a new family, over and over.
 Each of us is called to create for ourselves the family and community we need and be available for one another.
 We are capable of building strong communities, like the TAPS family.

 We shall endure because we have endured.
 Military life has shown us that we can rise to new challenges.
 Moving, changing schools, coping with deployments, being far away from family, and a myriad of other challenges present opportunities to overcome.
 We are capable of great resilience.

 Grief is a marathon, not a sprint.
 We pace ourselves because we know the journey is long.
 We have found the water stations and other resources along our path that refresh us and we push on.
 We persevere and run our race in order to be the living legacy of our loved ones who have passed.

 We Understand Loss.